Rock Hill SC Dental Sedation

 No. You will feel a little groggy and “out of it” after some forms of sedation, but after a few hours you will feel like yourself again.
 Someone should drive you home from your dental appointment.

-What procedures can be performed under sedation?
+What procedures can the dentist do with sedation?

 Will my insurance cover sedation?